wp-plugins/simple-links/readme.txt

 2. The Shortcode Generating Form

 == Changelog ==
+= 1.8.0 =
+Added new filters to allow for filtering each links output directly

 = 1.7.1 =
 Prevent the links from showing up in search results